opensearch-project/documentation-website/_benchmark/commands/execute-test.md

   - `continue`: Continues to run the test despite the error.
   - `abort`: Aborts the test when an error occurs.
 - `--preserve-install`: Keeps the Benchmark candidate and its index.
 Default is `false`.
-- `--kill-running-processes`: When set to `true`, stops any OpenSearch processes currently running and allows OpenSearch Benchmark to continue to run.
+- `--kill-running-processes`: When set to `true`, stops any OpenSearch Benchmark processes currently running and allows OpenSearch Benchmark to continue to run.
 Default is `false`.